ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ![Relation of structure and behavior](./imgs/transactional_app/rap_bo.drawio.png)

 The structure of a business object is defined using CDS.
 A Business object consists of exactly one root entity and optional child entities.
-It is also possible for a business object to consists of more than two levels.
+It is also possible for a business object to consist of more than two levels.
 Child entities can again have child entities.
 As an example consider a purchase order.
-A purchase order consist of the purchase order head, which is modelled as the root entity.
-The purchase order items could be modelled as child entities of the root node.
-For each item there could be multiple schedule lines.
-These would be modelled as child entities of the item node.
+A purchase order consists of the purchase order head, which is modeled as the root entity.
+The purchase order items could be modeled as child entities of the root node.
+For each item, there could be multiple schedule lines.
+These would be modeled as child entities of the item node.

-The behavior of a business object consist of the behaviour definition and the corresponding runtime implementation.
+The behavior of a business object consists of the behavior definition and the corresponding runtime implementation.
-A behaviour definition is always related to exactly one root entity.
+A behavior definition is always related to exactly one root entity.
 The behavior of the child entities is defined in the behavior definition of the root entity.
 The behavior definition is implemented using one or many behavior implementations.
-A behavior implementation is a ABAP class that implements the necessary functionality.
+A behavior implementation is an ABAP class that implements the necessary functionality.

 ### Creating Behaviour Definitions

-To create the necessary behaviour definitions right click on the interface view of the root entity, i.e. `Z_I_PRODUCT`, and select `New Behavior Definition`.
+To create the necessary behavior definitions right click on the interface view of the root entity, i.e. `Z_I_PRODUCT`, and select `New Behavior Definition`.
-Chang the package to `Z_RATING_MANAGES` and the description to `Behavior derfinition for Z_I_Product`.
+Chang the package to `Z_RATING_MANAGES` and the description to `Behavior definition for Z_I_Product`.
 Make sure that _Root Entity_ contains the name of the root entity, i.e. `Z_I_Product`in this example.
-Furthermore, the _Implementation Type_ need to be `Managed`.
+Furthermore, the _Implementation Type_ needs to be `Managed`.
 Click `Next >` to select a transport request and click `Finish` to create the behavior definition.

-As a result an initial behavior definition is created.
-From this behavior definition delete both lines starting wit `//etag`.
-In addition specify the alias
+As a result, an initial behavior definition is created.
+From this behavior definition delete both lines starting with `//etag`.
+In addition, specify the alias
 `Product` for `Z_I_Product` and `Rating` for `Z_I_Rating`.
 The resulting behavior definition is shown below.
 Ignore the warnings for the time being and activate the behavior.